 2013 has been an interesting year for myself, and Calwell.
-It has been a good year to be involved with technology consulting, and we’ve has helped solve a great deal of technology challenges.
+It has been a good year to be involved with technology consulting, and we’ve has helped solve a lot of technical challenges.
 During the year, I’ve also seen a great shift.
 More prolific blogging about real products and ideas.
-More companies and individuals interested in having me be a part of ideas they’ve created.
-I have had a few ideas of my own over the years; but I am now in a better position than ever to support and invest in other ideas.
+More companies and individuals interested in having me be a part of the ideas they’ve created.
+I have had a few ideas of my own over the years, but I am now in a better position than ever to support and invest in other ideas.

 Why is that?
 I have a few thoughts about why.

 1. Larger companies are mistreating highly skilled workers.
 But, more than that, these skilled workers see other options.
 Those disgruntled workers are walking away from companies they feel should treat them better.

 2. Costs associated with starting any sort of independent work are at an all-time low.
 Companies of all sizes are more willing to entertain independent workers to fulfill requirements.

 How can it work for you too?
 I’ve always tried to install some basic philosophies in what I do.
 They may not all work in your situation, but if you let some guide you, longevity in independent consulting may be your’s too: